VolkRiot/google-images-download/README.md

 Python Script for 'searching' and 'downloading' hundreds of Google images/image links!

 ## Summary
 This is a Python program to search keywords/key-phrases on Google Images and then also optionally download all Images.

 ## Compatability
 This program is now compatible with both the versions of python (2.x and 3.x).
-It is a download-and-run program with couple of changes like the ketwords for which you want to search and download images.
+It is a download-and-run program with couple of changes like the keywords for which you want to search and download images.

 ## Status
 This is a small program which is ready-to-run, but still under development.
 Many more features will be added to it shortly.